Climate Change Dashboard

 Shocks from natural disasters that result in higher debt levels have a more significant effect on the primary balance.

-Fiscal reaction given an average natural disaster increase in debt
+Fiscal reaction given an increase in debt due to an average natural disaster impact.

 Actions & Progress